SAMSON#

 Returns:

-An animation node or None if could not create one
+An animation node, or None if SAMSON cannot create one.

 Return type: